jasonwoitalla/csci5117-upper-five-tech-share/README.md

 Project 2: Online wardrobe, Pen tracker <br/>
 Industry: Social Media (Instagram), Online marketplace (ebay), etc

-Booktalk gave us a AWESOME presentation for uploading images
+On Monday, Booktok gave us a AWESOME presentation for uploading images

 ### HOWEVER...
 ### Question that might arise

 -   How do you manipulate image???
--   How do we STORE data???
+-   Most importantly, how do we STORE data???

 ## WE GOT ANSEWER